 However, as with everything else, it’s important not to overdo your dry shampoo use.
 Try using your powder or spray product every few days.
 Also, be sure to massage your product in and brush it out thoroughly.
 This ensures that your dry shampoo product is evenly distributed throughout your hair.

 Cutting back on daily shampooing also allows your scalp to keep coating hair with your natural oils, which helps condition your strands.
 However, to evenly distribute these oils throughout your hair, you’ll want to use a good brush to get the job done right.
 Unlike round brushes, a good paddle brush can be used on all hair types and lengths.
 For a brush that definitely covers a lot of real estate on your hair, try Nexxus Ibiza CX2 Paddle Hair Brush to brush your hair from roots to ends.

 3. Try dirty ‘do hairstyles.

 Trying out some dirty ‘do styles in between hair washes also works wonders, especially since braids, buns and twists can give your hair a polished and sophisticated look without any additional heat styling.
-However, if you find that your hair is getting a little too slippery during the process, using a good texturizing powder can help mattify your locks in no time.
-For slick-free looks, use Bed Head by TIGI Joyride Texturizing Powder Balm before you create those second-day hairstyles.
+However, if you find that your hair is getting a little too slippery during the process, using a good texturizing product can help mattify your locks in no time.
+For slick-free looks, use Bed Head by TIGI Manipulator Matte Cream before you create those second-day hairstyles.

 While it’s tempting to shampoo and condition, letting your hair rest in between hair washes is totally recommended.
-But if you can’t stand the oily and greasy feeling associated with not washing for a few days, lightly rinsing your hair and following up with a leave-in conditioner, such as S Factor by TIGI Papaya Leave-In Moisture Spray, should be able to remove excess oil and sweat without much friction.
+If you can’t stand the oily and greasy feeling from not washing for a few days, there’s a solution.
+Lightly washing your hair with a cleansing conditioner can help.
+Try using Love Beauty and Planet Purposeful Hydration Shea Butter & Sandalwood Gentle Cleansing Conditioner to gently cleanse and condition.